rbtcollins/bitnami-docker/redmine.md

 Then, visit `http://x.x.x.x` where `x.x.x.x` is the IP address listed next to `LoadBalancer Ingress` in the response.

-## Step 8: Scaling the Redmine application
+## Scaling the Redmine application

 Suppose your Redmine app has been running for a while, and it gets a sudden burst of publicity.
 You decide it would be a good idea to add more web servers to your Redmine.
 You can do this easily, since your servers are defined as a service that uses a replication controller.
 Resize the number of pods in the replication controller as follows.